Wanting to attend a real, safe, open and affirming (queer and trans-affirming) church in the Twin Cities or remotely from afar?

 Sunday morning space?

-Church is so much more than Sundays, but Sunday mornings are the entry point.
+Church is so much more than Sundays, but Sunday mornings are the common entry point.
 If you are in the room, please wear whatever clothing is comfortable for you.
 Some people dress up a bit, in churchy clothes at Living Table, and others will always wear a hoodie and jeans.
 It’s all good.

 Accessibility?